-Array is a versatile lineage of light fixtures that speaks of the interplay between reflective and non-reflective surface finishes.
-Created through the process of folding a thin reflective sheet housing a minimally designed, LED bulb, the interaction between reflective surfaces and dimmable light source creates warm accents and subtle casting effects.
+Arrays is a versatile lineage of light fixtures that speaks of the interplay between light and form.
+Created through the process of folding a thin sheet housing a minimally designed, LED bulb, the interaction between folded forms and dimmable light source creates warm accents and subtle casting effects.
+The folded forms, defined by vertices or curves found in simple geometry, spliced on an angle create positive and negative spaces that both shade and highlight.
+The folded shades can be used as a single unit or combined together to form larger groupings/arrangements in dramatic effect.
 Incorporating rotating and hinging hardware, they can be aimed so that the lighting can be directed as required.
-Made from thin sheets of aluminum, the shade housing and armature are highly recyclable.
-(2016)
+The shade housing and armature are made from rigid, lightweight aluminum.
+(2017)

 This multifunctional surface was conceptualized as a coping strategy for the tighter living conditions brought about by city densification.
 The tiered design creates primary and secondary surfaces that allow the user to use it as a compact workflow desk as well as a dining table.
 Items can be easily moved or stored according to usage, creating a very convenient and versatile solution for smaller spaces that are unable to fit more than one type of table.
 Echelon’s legs are designed to act as corner bumpers but also allow multiple types of tabletops to be friction fitted based on custom preference.
 Here, a tinted glass top surface interacts beautifully with the black walnut substructure to create visual points of interest.
 This focus on quality of construction and versatility in design allows for a higher perceived value and longevity of use and ownership.
 (2017)

-Framewerk is a door and light fixture that is meant to address the transition between spaces, whether physical or mental.
+Lightway is a door and light fixture that is meant to address the transition between spaces, whether physical or mental.
 The structure of the door, which is normally hidden away, is instead highlighted through the interaction of material, shadow and light.
 Created through multi-colour blocking, it can be configured and re-configured to suit/reflect different moods and spaces.
-It is designed to be controlled via remote/app and constructed from reclaimed timber and recyclable aluminum/acrylic.
-(2016)
+It is designed to be controlled via remote/app and constructed from reclaimed timber and aluminum/acrylic.
+(2018)